GFore/ReacTacToe/README.md

 - Sound effects or other animation when a game ends
 - Add the app to my portfolio **_[IN PROGRESS]_**
 - Implement rem units instead of using px so fonts stay proportional (and to get practice using this more modern technique)
-- Use localStorage to persist two-player results (either assume it's always the same two people playing, or set up players and track results against different opponents) **_[IN PROGRESS]_**
+- ~~Use localStorage to persist two-player results (assume always the same two people playing) and retreive those results into state when starting the game~~ **_[DONE]_**
-- Allow user to reset saved game results/history in localStorage
+- Allow user to reset saved game results/history in localStorage and handle case where user device does not support localStorage

 ---